Home Page of TeraDesk 4

 Source of the AHCM memory allocation system developed by Henk Robbers is

-included by permission of the author (a newer version can be downloaded from
+included by a permission of the author (a newer version can be downloaded from

 here;